crocmons/AIOD-rest-api/docs/contributing.md

 See the ["Developer Documentation"](developer/index.md) for the technical documentation of this project.
 More to be added.

+Note that when using our convenience scripts to launch docker containers (see ["Shorthands"](hosting/index.md#shorthands)), local code changes are not mounted to the docker containers unless `USE_LOCAL_DEV` is set to `true`.
+You should configure this variable in your `override.env`.

 [//]: # (## Setting up a pull request)